Grote Kerk (Breda): Prince chapel

-When William of Orange died the plan was to bury him also in the chapel, but Breda was at that time occupied by the Spanish.
-William of Orange and most of his descendants were buried in the mausoleum in the New Church in Delft.
+William the Silent intended to be buried in the chapel, but Breda was at that time occupied by the Spanish.
+He and most of his descendants were buried in the mausoleum in the New Church in Delft.

 Vault paintings

 A special part of the chapel are the vault paintings from 1533.
 The frescos are made by the Italian painter Tommaso di Andrea Vincidor (a student of Raphael).

 Restoration

 The restoration of the chapel took five years.
 In 2003 the chapel was reopened to the public.
 The vault paintings were completely restored, all adaptations from later periods were removed and the original painting restored.